Customize Appearance

 The Ukrainian honey sector is growing steadily, both in terms of production and exports.
 Honey made in Ukraine has a positive image on the global market.
 Currently, honey producers are looking for new export opportunities.

 Ukraine has been among the top ten producers in the world honey market for many years.
 Exports from the country have been growing rapidly over the past few seasons.
-The honey sector reported outstanding results in 2020 and reached an absolute record – almost 81,000 tonnes with a total value of USD 138.9 million.
-The biggest importers of honey from Ukraine in 2020 were: Poland (25%), Germany (20%), Belgium (11%) and the USA (10%).
-Also in 2020 Ukraine was the biggest exporter of honey to the European Union.
+Ukraine's honey exports in 2024 amounted to $166,1 million.

 Stakeholders

-The Ukrainian Food Association (U-Food) is a non-governmental institution that represents 83 food and drink producers.
+• The Ukrainian Food Association (U-Food) is a non-governmental institution that represents 83 food and drink producers.
 As part of its activities, the U-Food Association provides its members with analytical information and advises on foreign trade conditions and opportunities.
 U-Food set up the Ukrainian Food Platform and organises the Ukrainian Food Expo.

-The Union of Beekeepers of Ukraine is a public association that represents the interests of beekeepers.
+• The Union of Beekeepers of Ukraine is a public association that represents the interests of beekeepers.
 It provides up-to-date information for beekeepers, organises conferences and monitors other activities by non-profit organisations.

 Most of the walnuts produced in Ukraine are grown by small, privately run family farms that harvest trees growing on their land or near their farms.
 This category of producer does not typically use fertilisers or agrochemicals and relies on manual labour to harvest and shell the walnuts.
 After harvesting, walnuts are usually sold to intermediaries, who combine them into large batches for export.